tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Laurel of Petals

+You gain a +2 bonus to MD and to saves against effects caused by attacks against your MD.

+**Quirk:** Extreme conservationist.

+---

 #### Magic Beard of Entanglement

 _Recharge 6+:_ Depending on your character’s facial hair, this item may enter be a set of gold braids and jewels that are woven into your full and manly beard, or a false beard made of gold.
 Either way, when a foe you’re engaged with disengages, you may activate the beard, which grabs on and forces the foe to reroll their disengage attempt.